 Video

-Here’s a video on how to make such a fluorocarbon leader.
-(It’s in Dutch with English subtitles – just click the CC-button).
-It’s easy to make (you don’t even need a snap and a swivel) and it’s cheap.
+Here’s a video showing how to make a fluorocarbon leader.
+(The video is in Dutch with English subtitles – click the CC-button).
+It’s simple to make (you don’t even need a snap and a swivel) and it’s cheap.

 Materials

-- Fluorocarbon (thick enough to prevent Pike biting through it – I’m using 0.92 mm)
+- Fluorocarbon line – thick enough to prevent Pike from biting through.
+I use 0.92 mm diameter.

 - Scissors